 Your virtual desktop users work from different locations - and while you strive to deliver the best possible user experience, there are many external factors that can have a negative impact.
 For example, the distance to the datacenter, the speed and quality of the internet connection, as well as other bottlenecks along the way, can produce support tickets even though the desktop environment in your data center is running smoothly.

-While the use of on premise VDI is still growing, there is also a strong move towards cloud based solutions for desktops and/or applications.
-Industry analysts especially recommend cloud based solutions like DaaS and SaaS for environments where most end-users have very short term engagements, and where the applications used are relatively light weight.
-Their expectation is that both VDI and DaaS have their benefits for different types of users, and therefore will be used side by side in most organizations.
+While the use of on-premise VDI is still growing, there is also a strong move towards cloud-based solutions for desktops and/or applications.
+Industry analysts especially recommend cloud-based solutions, like DaaS and SaaS, for environments where most end-users have very short term engagements, and where the applications used are relatively light weight.
+Their expectation is that both VDI and DaaS have their benefits for different types of users, and will therefore be used side-by-side in most organizations.